erikdubois/AntergosGnome/README.md

 ##Install the plank and download 100+ themes

-Plank is installed through this script
+Plank is installed via the main scripts.

-	1-install-core-software-vx.sh

 If you want to install 100+ plank themes, you need to run this script :